mrin2810/ultimate-react-course-2024/05-travel-list/notes.md

 3. listen for the change event using onChange prop (e.g. onChange={e => setDescription(e.target.value)})

 - These steps will let React control the form element instead of DOM.
+- Make sure that if you are assigning numbers they value is converted to number, as the e.target.value will be string most of the times.